hazelcast/hazelcast-python-client/README.md

 ```

 Asynchronous operations are far more efficient in single threaded Python interpreter but you may want all of your method calls
 over distributed objects to be blocking.
-For this case, Hazelcast Python client provides a helper method called `blocking()`
+For this purpose, Hazelcast Python client provides a helper method called `blocking()`.
-which will block the execution of your program for all the method calls over distributed objects
+This method blocks the execution of your program for all the method calls over distributed objects
 until the return value of your call is calculated and returns that value directly instead of a `Future` object.

-To make the `personnel_map` above blocking, you need to call `blocking()` method over it.
+To make the `personnel_map` presented previously in this section blocking, you need to call `blocking()` method over it.

 ```python
 personnel_map = client.get_map("personnel-map").blocking()